 In addition to his horticultural successes, Bull was also a civic leader.
 He was active among the Whigs in the campaign of 1840, and he won election to the Massachusetts House of Representatives in 1856, then to the Massachusetts Senate.
 He served as chairman of the town’s board of selectmen, as a school committee member and on the State Board of Agriculture.

 You might expect that, having invented the most popular grape in the country, Bull would benefit financially from his creation.
 But he did not.

-His grape was so hardy and easy to grow, farmers simply planted seeds or took cuttings from their vines and Bull made little at all from his Concord Grape.
+His grape was so hardy and easy to grow, farmers simply planted seeds or took cuttings from their vines.
+Bull made little from his Concord Grape.